chroniu/reactnd-project-myreads-starter/README.md

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).

-## Bibliotecas extras utilizadas
+## Extra libraries

-Esse projeto utilizou as bibliotecas:
+This project used the following libraries:
- - react-autosuggest: para mostrar sugestões de busca
+ - react-autosuggest: to show search suggestions
- - autosuggest-highlight: melhora a experiência do usuário na visualização das sugestões de busca.
+ - autosuggest-highlight: to improve the user experience in viewing search suggestions.